UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-09-30-ab-testing.md

 There are four outcomes to the test and the good ones are
 -   Detecting a 16.6% difference when it actually exists.
--   And does not detect such difference when it does not exist.
+-   Not detecting such a difference when it does not exist.

-The bad ones, as you could predict, are:
+The bad ones, as you can predict, are:
--   The difference actually does not exist at all while our test thinks it is (**This is real bad!**)
+-   The difference actually does not exist at all while our test thinks it does (**This is really bad!**)
--   And does not detect such difference when it actually does exist (**Missed opportunity!**)
+-   Our test does not detect such a difference when it actually does exist (**Missed opportunity!**)

 ![](/assets/images/blog/21-09-30/power-alpha.png)